-10 Things You Were Weirdly Passionate About In The '90s
+We Were Weirdly Passionate About These '90s Things

 We all have our favorite '90s toys, clothes, and games, of course; but there are also other, perhaps strangely particular things we were weirdly passionate about in the '90s, too.
 Things that, in our young minds, could make or break it all.
 Think of it like trying to eat one potato chip.
 It's just not feasible.
 You want the entire thing, crunching on the greasy crisps until your fingernails are scraping the bottom of the empty bag.
 This appropriately describes all of your '90s obsessions.
 They didn't have much rhyme or reason, but these were still passions that defined this iconic decade.